SumeshiPosted on October 21st, 2006 · Post a comment »

 I looked for sushi rice in the supermarket yesterday, but there was nothing that actually said “sushi rice.”
 It was something like Takemeshi.
 Is that the same thing?

 You can go here to see a picture and description of the kind of rice I use.
 It’s not actually called sushi rice, I think it’s called short grain rice.
-It only becomes sushi rice once you mix it with the sushi vinegar, like in the recipe above.
+It only becomes sushi rice once you mix it with the sushi vinegar, like in the recipe above. π

 This seems like fun, but also like a lot of work!
 I don’t have the exact ingredients but I’m trying to use Jasmine rice.
 And also apple vinegar.
 How much do you think I’ll need to make of the rice if I’m making 3 temaki sushi rolls?

-I’ve never used Jasmine rice or apple vinegar, let me know how that turns out!
+It’s not too much work!
+And definitely worth it. π I’ve never used Jasmine rice or apple vinegar, let me know how that turns out!
 Assuming Jasmine rice cooks similar to short-grain rice, you will need about 1/2 cup of rice and 1/2 cup of water, to end up with 1 cup of rice.

 Hi,